gracie007-cloud/cli-chrome-extension-summarizer/docs/model-auto.md

 ## What it does

-- Builds a ranked list of model “attempts” (native first, optional OpenRouter fallback).
+- Builds an ordered list of model “attempts” from `candidates[]` (native first, optional OpenRouter fallback).
 - Skips attempts that don’t have the required API key configured.
 - On any request error, tries the next attempt.
 - If no model is usable, prints the extracted text (no LLM summary).